mmallicoat/midtown-rain/docs/Notes.rst

 Done
 ----
+*   Collect times of images.
+For each, find the nearest observation and record the Raining/Not binary variable.
+    This variable could be added to the 'images.csv' file.
 *   Figure out API to get historical weather data
 *   Write script to get weather data correpsonding to time of images;
     we only need a binary variable 'raining' vs. 'not raining' I think